-If that name doesn’t strike your curiosity, I don’t know what will?
+If that name doesn’t strike your curiosity, the ease of making this Persian stew will!

 Most Persian recipes require multitude of ingredients and considerable time to prepare.
-That is why I wanted to share with you one of my mother’s recipes for a Persian stew that is not only delicious but fast and easy to prepare!
+That is why I wanted to share with you one of my mother’s most requested recipes for a Persian stew that is both delicious and easy!
 Baghalee Ghatogh is a popular Northern Iranian stew served with rice.
 It is of course healthy, full of flavor and a vegetarian delight.
 The main ingredients are garlic, dill, eggs and pinto beans- hence the name Baghalee (pinto beans).

 In my previous posts, I had mentioned my mother’s Northern Iranian heritage.
 Many family and friends ask her to share her recipes.
 I chose this particular one because it is tasty and easy!

 Kateh Rice is very different than traditional Persian Rice.
-I had mentioned in my past blog for preparing Persian rice the importance of not overcooking the grain; leaving long grains of perfectly cooked rice.
-Well, Kateh is just the opposite!
-It is the lazy version of Persian rice yet tastier: the starch is not washed out, leaving a deep, rich rice scent.
+In my past blog, I posted directions for preparing Persian rice and shared the importance of not overcooking the grain; leaving long grains of perfectly cooked rice.
+Well, Kateh rice is just the opposite!
+It is the lazy version of Persian rice yet tastier because the starch is not washed out, leaving a deep, rich rice scent.
 It is easy to prepare and the rice has a sticky texture full of flavor.

 Let me know what you think of my mother’s recipe for Baghalee Ghatogh.
 If you like this recipe, I will post another popular Northern Iranian recipe of Mirza Ghasemi: eggplants, tomatoes, garlic and egg stew!